luca-s/mpi-master-slave/README.rst

 `Example 4 <https://github.com/luca-s/mpi-master-slave/blob/master/example4.py>`__ shows how to  **limit the number of slaves reserved to one or more tasks**.
 This comes handy when, for example, one or more tasks deal with resources such as database conncetions, network services and so on, and you have to limit the number of concurrent accesses to those resources.

-`Example 5 <https://github.com/luca-s/mpi-master-slave/blob/master/example5.py>`__ shows how subsequent tasks that make use of the same resource can be assigned to the same slave so that the resource can be acquired only once.
+`Example 5 <https://github.com/luca-s/mpi-master-slave/blob/master/example5.py>`__ shows how to avoid random assignment of tasks to slaves and to enforce assignemnt of tasks to the slaves slaves that can make use of computation or initialization already performed on the previous task.